MixinNetwork/mvm.dev/src/guide/usage.md

 ## User Payment Link Generation

-Interface POST /payments, and take the BTC in the previous steps as an example:
+API Interface POST /payments, and take the BTC in the previous steps as an example:

 ```
 {